dhth/hours/README.md

 - deactivate/activate a task
 - view historical task log entries

-Besides a TUI, `hours` also offers reports and logs based on the time tracking you do.
-These can be viewed using the subcommands `report` and `log` respectively.
+Besides a TUI, `hours` also offers reports, statistics, and logs based on the time tracking you do.
+These can be viewed using the subcommands `report`, `stats`, and `log` respectively.

 ### Reports

-Reports show time spent on tasks in the last `n` days.
-These can also be aggregated (using `-a`) to consolidate all task entries and show the cumulative time spent on each task per day.

 ```
 hours report -h

-Output a report based on tasks/log entries.
+Output a report based on task log entries.

-Reports show time spent on tasks in the last n days.
-These can also be
+Reports show time spent on tasks per day in the time period you specify.
+These
-aggregated (using -a) to consolidate all task entries and show the
+can also be aggregated (using -a) to consolidate all task entries and show the
 cumulative time spent on each task per day.

 Accepts an argument, which can be one of the following: